libretto-ai/openai-py/README.md

 ### OpenAI

-You can use the `patched_openai` context manager to patch your code.
+You can use the `patched_openai` context manager to patch your code that uses the existing OpenAI client library:

 To allow our tools to separate the "prompt" from the "prompt parameters", use `TemplateChat` and `TemplateText` to create templates.